automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huayangosaurus.md

 # Huayangosaurus
-## Description: Could this have been the ancestor of all the stegosaurs?
+## Could this have been the ancestor of all the stegosaurs?